kaikue/KittenBoat/README.md

 ## TODO

-[ ] A game that you hate but it has a cute kitten in it, so it's impossible to insult the kitten.
+[x] A game that you hate but it has a cute kitten in it, so it's impossible to insult the kitten.
-	- self explanatory
 [x] The kitten can ride a boat sometimes.
 [x] The boat is hard to control precisely.
-	- movement pads visual press
 [ ] There must be island gameplay and boat gameplay.
 	- island gameplay
 		- push rocks around sokoban style